308 The Sea of Paradigms: From Grothendieck to the Dissolution of Hard Problems in a New Geometric Framework

 ---

-Twentieth‑century mathematical physics was built upon continuous manifolds, single‑origin coordinates, infinite‑dimensional Hilbert spaces, and externally imposed probability axioms.
-This framework achieved great successes, but it also produced a set of "solid reefs": the Hodge conjecture, the Yang–Mills mass gap, the Riemann hypothesis, the Navier–Stokes smoothness problem, and others.
-The common feature of these problems is that within the old framework they appear isolated from each other, each requiring highly specialized and extremely complex tools, and none has yet been fully resolved.
+Twentieth-century mathematical physics was built upon continuous manifolds, single-origin coordinates, infinite-dimensional Hilbert spaces, and externally imposed probability axioms.
+This framework achieved tremendous successes, but it also produced a number of "solid reefs": the Hodge conjecture, the Yang-Mills mass gap, the Riemann hypothesis, the Navier-Stokes smoothness problem, and other mathematical Millennium Problems.
+At the same time, on the physical side, key issues such as the unification of the four fundamental forces, the lack of general convergence criteria for three-body and many-body coupled dynamics, and the contradictions between quantum mechanics and gravitational spacetime have consistently resisted self-consistent solution within the traditional single-origin continuous geometric system.

 ---

-3. Cornerstones of the New Framework
+3. The Cornerstones of the New Framework

 ---

-4. How Hard Problems Get "Submerged"
+4. How Problems Are "Flooded"

 ---